-JOURNALWhen Creativity Disappears: Understanding Your Nervous System and Creative Energy
+When Creativity Disappears: Understanding Your Nervous System and Creative Energy

 You used to have ideas.
 They'd arrive unbidden – in the shower, on walks, in that drowsy space between sleep and waking.
 You'd see connections others missed, feel pulled towards projects that lit you up.
 You made things because you couldn't not make them.
+But lately, nothing.
+Or worse, the ideas come but you have no energy to meet them.
+Here's what I want you to know: your creativity isn't gone.
+Your nervous system is depleted.

 Hyperarousal might look like scattered thoughts, restless energy, starting ten things and finishing none.
 You have ideas but they feel frantic, untethered.
 You can't settle into anything long enough for it to deepen.